Oscar-CM/DelaniStudio/README.md

 **When one clicks the designs icon**

-* The Icon should disappear and they should receive its description.
+* The Icon should disappear and they should receive the descriptionm of designs.

 **When one clicks the description button**

+* The Icon should disappear and they should receive its description .

 **When one clicks the products button**

-* The button should dissappear and they should receive the description.
+* The button should dissappear and they should receive the description of the products.

 **On clicking the submit button**